hithere-at/shin/README.md

 - `--game-mode` Enable Feral Interactive Game Mode, result may vary

 #### Why does this exist
 I have been using a specific game launcher and evertime i try to setup my games, it usually doesnt end up well.
-Some game have a weird GLX error and some game doesnt have DXVK installed even though i have turned one the option.
+Some game have a weird GLX error and some game doesnt have DXVK installed even though i have turned on the option.
 This project wouldnt exist if its not because of my frustration.